hlysine/EchoMod/README.md

 # Echo

-Echo is a custom Slay The Spire character with many conditional cards and unique mechanics.
+Echo is a custom Slay The Spire character with many conditional cards and unique mechanics, inspired by the game Overwatch.
 Designing good decks that satisfy the card conditions will be challenging, but you can always duplicate another character to borrow some of their powers.

 | **[Download Mod](https://github.com/hlysine/EchoMod/releases/latest/)** |
 |-------------------------------------------------------------------------|